VRHIKKY/VketCloudSDK_Documents/docs/ExternalAPI/JsVal.en.md

 ### makeJsNum()

+`JsVal makeJsNum();`

 Returns a JsVal instance expressing a JS Number.
+The initial value is 0.

 ### makeJsNumFrom()